 - Failure to complete any documents or consent forms required by the FSD or its designee, or the drug testing vendor

-NOTE: Refer to Income Maintenance Manual section 0240.010.15 No Shows and Refusal to Cooperate with the Testing Process for information on participants who refuse or fail to cooperate with the testing process.
+NOTE: Refer to 0240.010.15 No Shows and Refusal to Cooperate With the Testing Process for information on participants who refuse or fail to cooperate with the testing process.